ritulkrsingh/tp/docs/UserGuide.md

 Format: `exit`

+### Auto-Complete

+When you're entering the name of an existing supplier, product or a tag in a command, you can press the Tab key and upto 8 suggestions for completion of current input will be shown.
+If there is only one entry matching the input the input will be automatically updated.

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.